charre2021/NSS_Midcourse_Project_charre2021/README.md

 **Further Discovery:**

--   The predictive value of the model may be improved by different data—perhaps, scraped from sheet music or from audio files.
-For classical music specifically, sheet music may be better since audio analysis may add “noise” into the data that sheet music would not and could provide a more direct analysis of each composer.
+-   The predictive value of the model could be improved by different data—perhaps, scraped from sheet music or from audio files.
+For classical music specifically, sheet music could be better since audio analysis may add “noise” into the data that sheet music would not and could provide a more direct analysis of each composer's music.

--   More advanced machine learning algorithms may improve the model’s predictive capabilities.
+-   More advanced machine learning algorithms could improve the model’s predictive capabilities.

--   Further spectrographic analysis and audio comparison between sections of pieces may further improve predictive value of the model.
+-   Further spectrographic analysis and audio comparison between sections of pieces could further improve predictive value of the model.

 **Defined terms:**